 - Not ideal for business dashboards or reporting

 IBM Watson is more than data visualization software; it combines advanced analytics with AI to discover patterns, trends, and insights.
 It’s one of the top data visualization tools for enterprise users looking to integrate machine learning with visualization.
-Its natural language processing adds ease of interaction.
+Its natural language processing makes interaction easier, making it one of the AI tools for data visualization used for regulated enterprise environments.

 Advantages